-Providing your PC is capable of getting high enough frame rates and able to push out a 4K resolution then why not?!
-Gaming monitors come in lots of shapes and sizes with various special gaming features meaning the best 4k gaming monitor might be very expensive but should be well worth it – check this out buying guide for the best gaming monitor http://www.esportsource.net/best-gaming-monitor/.
+Assuming you have upgarded your gaming rig to those sorts of specs then 4K resolution might be well worth it, but you will need a 4K monitor.
+Gaming monitors come in lots of shapes and sizes with various special gaming features like low response time, high refresh rates, Gsync meaning the best 4k gaming monitors might be very expensive but are well worth it – check this buying guide for the best gaming monitor in 2017 for more information on the best options available for 4K as well as 1080p and 1440p.

 When looking for a 4k gaming monitor you should be looking for at least a 27-inch monitor with an IPS panel and low response time.
 You should also be looking for a monitor with a 60Hz refresh rate.
 Gaming monitors need to follow a specific guide in order to provide a good enough experience and these stats should keep you right when choosing your next screen.
 Imagine playing your favourite game in glorious 4K when all of a sudden you notice slight input lag, ghosting or even worse the colours don’t exactly match what you’d expect!
 All of those an happen if you choose a monitor that doesn’t suit your requirements.
 In short, a monitor isn’t just something you get based on price and size when it’s going to be used for gaming.
 You really need to do your research.